 Rainbow Falls Trail

-The first mile of this popular, but strenuous trail follows LeConte Creek.
+Rainbow Falls is one of the most popular waterfall hikes in the Smoky Mountains, known for its stunning 80-foot drop and misty spray that creates colorful rainbows on sunny days.
 There are several great picnic sites along this stretch of trail.
 There are two footbridges along the way; one at 1.7 miles, and another before reaching the 80-foot high waterfall, located approximately 2.7 miles from the trailhead.
 Rainbow Falls has the distinction of being the highest single-drop waterfall in the Smokies named from the rainbow that's produced by mist on sunny afternoons.
 During extended cold periods an impressive ice formation builds around the waterfall.
 The rocks around the falls are quite slippery due to mist and algae so the Park warns hikers to not climb on rocks near waterfalls as death or serious injuries can occur.
 From Rainbow Falls, the trail continues for another 4.2 miles to the summit of Mt.
 LeConte which is the third highest mountain in Great Smoky Mountains National Park.

 Please keep in mind bicycles and dogs are NOT allowed on this trail and a parking pass is required when parking longer than 15 minutes at the trailhead.